On this page

 Some types of engagements require written contracts

-The Owner Drivers and Forestry Contractors Act 2005 provides that ongoing engagements of no fixed duration or for a period of 30 days or more must be in writing.
+The Owner Drivers and Forestry Contractors Act 2005 requires hirers to use written contracts for ongoing engagements of no fixed duration or for a period of 30 days or more.

 The written contracts must set out:

-- the rates to be paid to the contractor
+- the rates to be paid to the owner driver or forestry contractor

-- the guaranteed minimum number of hours of work or income level that the contractor will receive
+- the guaranteed minimum number of hours of work or income level that the owner driver or forestry contractor will receive

 - the minimum amount of notice to terminate the contract or payment in lieu of notice

-A model contract has been developed for use by owner drivers and hirers.
+A model contract has been developed for use by owner drivers, forestry contractors and hirers.
 It is not compulsory to use the model contract but it might be useful as guidance on standard contract terms.
 Or you could use the model contract but vary certain terms to suit your business needs.

-It is in two parts.
+It is in 2 parts.
 The second part is the schedule to the contract, which both parties must fill in.
 The schedule sets out the agreed rates and a range of other matters.

 Model contract and schedule